dustbringer/dustbringer.github.io/src/posts/2021-09-15-lockpicking-foundations.md

 ![Lock deconstructed](../post_resources/2021-09-08-lockpicking-foundations/lock-parts.png)
 - **yellow**: the housing for the mechanism, in this case a padlock body
 - **blue**: the locking mechanism the key interacts with
-- **red**: individial pieces that make up the mechanism (varies between lock types)
+- **red**: individual pieces that make up the mechanism (varies between lock types)

 There are an assortment of (physical) key-oriented locking mechanisms that exist.
-Here are some that you might see today (wikipedia images are linked)
+Here are some that you might see today (Wikipedia images are linked)
 - [Pin and tumbler lock](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6e/Pin_tumbler_with_key.svg/200px-Pin_tumbler_with_key.svg.png): Used in doors and padlocks
 - [Wafer lock](https://upload.wikimedia.org/wikipedia/commons/thumb/2/28/Disc_tumbler_with_key.png/300px-Disc_tumbler_with_key.png): Used in harsh low-security areas eg. cupboard; some variations used in vehicles
 - [Tubular lock](https://upload.wikimedia.org/wikipedia/commons/thumb/8/84/Tubular_locked.png/300px-Tubular_locked.png): Used in elevators, coin operated machines